blaze/odo/docs/source/drop.rst

 Drop
 ====

-The ``into.drop`` function deletes a data resource.
+The ``odo.drop`` function deletes a data resource.
 That data resource may live outside of Python.